30×30 Health Systems Initiative Commitment Makers

 • Encourage male involvement in child immunization to improve coverage and healthy children in Asokore Mampong Municipality of the Ashanti Region of Ghana.
 To build community trust and patronage of health facilities in target communities.

-• Build friendly and healthy doctor patient relationships through community engagements.
+• Build friendly and healthy doctor-patient relationships through community engagements.

 Rural Health Services (RHS) of Sudan United Mission/ Nigeria Reformed Church